Risk of type 2 diabetes

 The risk of type 2 diabetes increases with age, especially after the age of 45.
 However, type 1 diabetes can occur at any age, but it is most diagnosed in children.

-PCOS is a hormonal disorder that affects women, and it is often associated with insulin resistance, which can lead to an increased risk of type 2 diabetes.
+Polycystic ovarian syndrome is a hormonal disorder that affects women, and it is often associated with insulin resistance, which can lead to an increased risk of type 2 diabetes.

 The Australia Diabetes Risk Assessment Tool (AUSDRISK) is a brief questionnaire (10 questions) developed by the Baker IDI Heart and Diabetes Institute, designed to evaluate the risk of an individual developing type 2 diabetes in the next 5 years.
 It can be completed independently or with the assistance of a healthcare professional.